Skip to main content Skip to secondary navigation

 Introduction to Bioengineering

 Instructors: Drew Endy, associate professor of bioengineering, and Jenn Brophy, assistant professor of bioengineering.
 This course aims to give students a working understanding of how to approach the engineering of living systems to benefit all people and the planet.
+Find a sample syllabus and course materials on the Introduction to Bioengineering course website.

 Searching Together for the Common Good